alicolville/Weight-Tracker/readme.txt

 add_shortcode( 'wlt-table', 'ws_ls_shortcode_table' ); to add_shortcode( 'wt-table', 'ws_ls_shortcode_table' );  / Added argument: 'enable-meta-fields'
-add documentation for wt-group-weight-difference wlt-group to wt-group
+add documentation for wt-group-weight-difference wlt-group to wt-group wlt-if to wt-if wlt-user-settings to wt-user-settings wlt-message to wt-message wlt-reminder to wt-reminder wlt-total-lost to wt-total-lost wlt-league-table to wt-league-table

 * Improvement: Allow numeric custom fields to be plotted on charts.
 * Improvement: A user's target weight can now be displayed on bar graphs.